padrino/padrino-docs/guides/02_getting-started/04_blog-tutorial.html.md

 Note that the first route here sets up a simple string to be returned at the root URL of the application.
-The second route defines a one-line `about` page inline using Slim which is then explicitly mapped to the `/about\_us` URL.
+The second route defines a one-line `about` page inline using Haml which is then explicitly mapped to the `/about-us` URL.
 The symbol `:about` is used to reference the route later.

 Be sure to check out the [controllers guide](/guides/controllers/overview "controllers